koodikulma-fi/data-memo/README.md

 - And `areEqualBy(a, b, compareBy)` for objects specialized to utilizing the `CompareDepthEnum`.

 ### [3.
 DATA MEMO HELPERS](#3-data-memo-helpers-doc)
-- `createDataTrigger` triggers a callback when reference data is changed from previous time.
+- `createTrigger` triggers a callback when reference data is changed from previous time.
-- `createDataMemo` recomputes / reuses data based on arguments: if changed, calls the producer callback.
+- `createMemo` recomputes / reuses data based on arguments: if changed, calls the producer callback.
-- `createDataSource` is like createDataMemo but with an extraction process before the producer callback.
+- `createDataSource` is like createMemo but with an extraction process before the producer callback.
 - `createCachedSource` is like createDataSource but creates a new data source for each cacheKey.

 ---